 “I strive to stick to painting what I want to paint and to feel truly connected to it versus painting for the masses and to match the furniture.
 Having said that, I think in order to be successful, you have to find a happy medium.
 Of course I want my work to enhance the space in which it hangs, and to play to a palette that is relevant from a design standpoint.”

-Kathryn participates in several art shows each year including the Kentuck Art Festival in Tuscaloosa, and the Harding Show in Nashville, shows her work in several galleries in the Southeast and also creates works by commission.
+Kathryn participates in several art shows each year from the Kentuck Art Festival in Tuscaloosa, the Harding Show in Nashville and Artsclamation! in Knoxville, She shows her work in several galleries in the Southeast and also creates works by commission.